Christiane Ruedl

 About Christiane Ruedl

 Christiane Ruedl is a scholar working on Immunology, Neurology and Immunology and Allergy, having authored 88 papers that have together received 4.9k indexed citations.
-Recurring topics across this work include Immunotherapy and Immune Responses (39 papers), Immune Cell Function and Interaction (31 papers) and T-cell and B-cell Immunology (29 papers).
+Recurring topics across this work include Immunotherapy and Immune Responses (39 papers), Immune Cell Function and Interaction (31 papers), T-cell and B-cell Immunology (29 papers), Immune cells in cancer (14 papers), Immune Response and Inflammation (13 papers), Neuroinflammation and Neurodegeneration Mechanisms (6 papers), Viral Infections and Vectors (4 papers) and Mosquito-borne diseases and control (4 papers).
 The work is most often cited by research in Immunology (3.2k citations), Neurology (280 citations) and Immunology and Allergy (171 citations).
 Christiane Ruedl has collaborated with scholars based in Singapore, Switzerland and Austria.
 Frequent co-authors include Martin F. Bachmann, Klaus Karjalainen, Jianpeng Sheng, Manfred Köpf, Tazio Storni, Wolfgang A. Renner, Pascale Koebel, Katrin Schwarz, Piotr Tetlak and Hugo Wolf.
-Their work appears in journals such as Proceedings of the National Academy of Sciences, Journal of Biological Chemistry and Nature Communications.
+Their work appears in journals such as The Journal of Immunology, European Journal of Immunology, Frontiers in Immunology, eLife and Journal of Virology.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.